valgger/LLM-Engineering-Essentials/README.md

-# LLM Engineering Essentials course
+# LLM Engineering Essentials course by Nebius Academy

 **The course is under construction, with new materials appearing regularly**